FixedEffects/FixedEffectModels.jl/README.md

 - high dimensional categorical variable (both intercept and slope fixed effects)
 - robust standard errors (White or clustered)

-It is a basic implementation of the packages `reghdfe` in Stata and `lfe` in R.
+Its functionality corresponds roughly to the packages `reghdfe` in Stata and `lfe` in R.

 ## Formula Syntax